rxOred/blog/content/post/analysis/anubis/anubis.md

     main()
 ```

-let's write a frida agent that hooks SomeHttpClass.getSharedPreference();
+let's write a frida agent that hooks SomeHttpClass.mo234e();
 Without jadx deobfuscator, method is named as below

 ```java